xavierholt/recipes/Cinnamon Rolls.md

 to the dry ingredients and blend well.

 - 2 to 3 C flour
+- 1 egg

+Add an egg.
 Mix in more flour until a stiff dough forms.

 - 1 to 1 1/2 C flour